-We paid quarterly cash dividends of \$1.01 and \$0.96 per common share in the first quarter of 2025 and 2024, respectively.
+We paid quarterly cash dividends of \$1.01 and \$0.96 per common share in each of the first two quarters of 2025 and 2024, respectively.
 Our future common stock dividends, if and as declared, may vary and will be determined by the Board based upon the circumstances prevailing at the time, including our financial condition, operating results and REIT distribution requirements, and may be adjusted at the discretion of the Board during the year.

 We make distributions on the common limited partnership units outstanding at the same per unit amount as our common stock dividend.
 The Class A common limited partnerships units ("Class A Units") in the OP are entitled to a quarterly distribution equal to \$0.64665 per unit so long as the common units receive a quarterly distribution of at least \$0.40 per unit.
-We paid a quarterly cash distribution of \$0.64665 per Class A Unit in the first quarter of 2025 and 2024.
+We paid a quarterly cash distribution of \$0.64665 per Class A Unit in each of the first two quarters of 2025 and 2024.

-At March 31, 2025, our Series Q preferred stock had an annual dividend rate of 8.54% per share and the dividends are payable quarterly in arrears.
+At June 30, 2025, our Series Q preferred stock had an annual dividend rate of 8.54% per share and the dividends are payable quarterly in arrears.